IntersectMBO/cardano-node/README.md

 See the [Byron specification](https://hydra.iohk.io/job/Cardano/cardano-ledger-specs/byronLedgerSpec/latest/download-by-type/doc-pdf/ledger-spec) for more details on update proposals.

-You can submit your proposal using the `submit-byron-update-proposal` command.
+You can submit your proposal using the `byron submit-update-proposal` command.

 Example:
 ```
+cardano-cli -- byron
+               submit-update-proposal
-cardano-cli submit-byron-update-proposal --config configuration/configuration-mainnet.yaml
+               --config configuration/defaults/mainnet/configuration.yaml
                --filepath my-update-proposal
                --socket-path socket/0
 ```
 The socket path  must either be specified as an argument (`--socket-path`) or specified in the supplied config file.